Do-It-Yourself Home Energy Audits, Part 4: Lighting

-There are certain things you can do to increase the lighting efficiency of your home that go beyond upgrading your light bulbs, like using more task lighting or using a brighter-colored paint for walls and ceilings.
+There are certain things you can do to increase the lighting efficiency of your home that goes beyond upgrading your light bulbs, like using more task lighting or using brighter-colored paint for walls and ceilings.

 For these and other additional lighting tips, check out our post on energy-efficient home lighting.